szenatti/chainlit/README.md

 # Chainlit Solutions Collection

-A comprehensive collection of **5 progressive Chainlit applications** showcasing different levels of complexity and features, from basic chat to enterprise-ready solutions with dynamic configuration systems.
+A comprehensive collection of **6 progressive Chainlit applications** showcasing different levels of complexity and features, from basic chat to enterprise-ready solutions with advanced document search and dynamic configuration systems.

 ## 🎯 Overview

-This repository demonstrates the evolution of Chainlit applications, starting from a simple chat interface and progressing to sophisticated, enterprise-ready solutions with advanced features like authentication, database persistence, chat profiles, AI workflows, and dynamic YAML-driven configurations.
+This repository demonstrates the evolution of Chainlit applications, starting from a simple chat interface and progressing to sophisticated, enterprise-ready solutions with advanced features like authentication, database persistence, chat profiles, AI workflows, intelligent document search, and dynamic YAML-driven configurations.

 ## 📁 Solutions Overview